-This year Joanne Hall will be teaching classes at the Fiber Craft Shop in February and October.4
+For 2018 Joanne Hall will be teaching classes at the Fiber Craft Shop in February.2

 In our crocheting classes, you will learn the basics of crochet, including how to read a crochet pattern, and you will make a variety of items.
 With the skills that you learn in the classes, you will then be able to crochet a variety of projects at home, such as blankets, scarves, hats, discloths and even sweaters.

 By learning to knit, you can make coats, socks, gloves, hats, sweaters, scarves and other useful items.
 Knitting is very portable, and it’s a very enjoyable craft to do together with friends or family.
 Our knitting classes, will take you step-by-step through mastery of the basic stitches and the making of various projects.
 In our more advanced classes, you’ll learn how to design and make sweaters with your choice of color patterns and texture, using any weight yarn, to fit any size person.14

 Traditionally, all types of woven fabric were hand-spun and hand-woven.
 Hand spinning, using a drop spindle or a spinning wheel, was an essential daily activity.
 In our classes, you’ll learn how to prepare your fibers and spin wool, cotton and flax using either a drop spindle, a support spindle or a spinning wheel.

 Weaving on the Floor Loom